Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations

 In synthesis, our method provides a clear way to incorporate the information from filaments, nodes, walls an voids into modified gravity studies, offering a pathway to improved constraints with current and future surveys.
 This approach is complementary, yet particularly relevant for forecasts with stage-IV surveys, such as the Euclid mission \citep{Koyama2024} and Rubin–LSST \citep{Davies2024}.
+A natural extension of this work is to explore the scaling of the environmental marked correlation function signal with $f_{R0}$, simultaneously varying cosmological parameters, which demands emulator-based simulations suites.
 By explicitly accounting for the role of filamentary environments, our approach enhances the sensitivity of marked statistics to fifth-force effects beyond what can be achieved with traditional two-point statistics alone.
 We therefore expect that the integration of filament-based marked correlation functions into future analyses will become a powerful tool for testing gravity on cosmological scales.